The Meadows Greyhounds: History

 The Melbourne Greyhound Racing Club (MGRA) was founded in 1955.
-MGRA conducted its first races at the Maribrynong track by leasing it for £100 per week.
+MGRA conducted its first races at the Maribyrnong track by leasing it for £100 per week.
 In 1957, MGRA was allowed to relocate to the North Melbourne Greyhound Oval.
 Racing was conducted with a tin hare.
 The first Australian Cup, held on the 31 March 1958, was won by champion greyhound, Rookie Rebel.
 Following a dispute over rent, the last race meeting held at the North Melbourne Track was on 16 April 1962.
 The MGRA then moved to the Olympic Park No.2, with the first meeting held on 20 August 1962.
 In 1994, the CityLink project resulted in the track being closed.
 The MGRA ended up receiving compensation to relocate the track to the Broadmeadows site.
 The first meeting held at The Meadows was on 8 February 1999.

 Track distances and specifications

 The Meadows track is a circle track and has three distances over which the Greyhounds race - 525, 600, and 725 m.
 The track from post to post is 450 m.